 Will I be able to work directly with children in this program?

 Yes!
-One of the strengths of the Child Development and Family Relations Program is the opportunity for direct experience with children.
+One of the strengths of the Human Development and Family Science Program is the opportunity for direct experience with children.
 While studying the development of infants and toddlers, students will be working directly with this age group in our University Early Care and Education Center on campus.
 During the senior year, students will work as a teacher's assistant in the preschool classrooms of the University Early Care and Education Center.
 In addition, students will observe preschool children, using a variety of observation techniques in order to complete a case study.
-The CFS Program also requires that students complete volunteer work with social service agencies, human services, and public and/or private schools interacting with elementary-aged children, parents, and senior citizens.
+The HDFS Program also requires that students complete volunteer work with social service agencies, human services, and public and/or private schools interacting with elementary-aged children, parents, and senior citizens.

 Yes, after students have completed 57 credits and maintain a GPA of 2.5 or higher, they may apply for an internship.
 Internships are usually completed during the summer sessions (but may be completed during Fall or Spring terms) and are taken for six to twelve credits.
 Students can discuss internship opportunities, requirements, and responsibilities with the internship coordinator, Dr. Fredalene B. Bowers.